 - Don’t put it everywhere.
 Focus on the plants and plantings you most want to protect.
 You don’t want a hungry animal to reach the point it ignores the pain of the hot peppers and eats away indiscriminately.

-Critter Ridder seems a little expensive (check out how it costs on Amazon by clicking here), but it’s a lot less expensive than making your own with hot peppers or black pepper.
+Critter Ridder seems a little expensive (check out how much it costs on Amazon by clicking here and read what other Amazon customers thought about it), but it’s a lot less expensive than making your own with hot peppers or black pepper.
 And while it certainly works for me, I have doubts about using it in rainy weather.
 During our rainy season next summer I intend to leave it only in parts of my garden with some kind of overhang to keep it dry.
-Follow this link to read what other Amazon customers thought about it.